 Robert Lawrence Stine (born October 8, 1943) is the author of over 330 books for children.
-His book series, including Goosebumps and Fear Street, have sold nearly 400 million copies around the world, making him one of the best-selling childrens authors in history.
+His book series, including Goosebumps and Fear Street, has sold nearly 400 million copies around the world, making him one of the best-selling childrens authors in history.

 Stines thrillers and horror tales have proved to be great reading motivation for young people.
 The Young Adult series, Fear Street, started in 1989 and was followed in 1992 by the Middle Grade series Goosebumps, which quickly took off around the world.
 Goosebumps has been translated into 35 languages.
 These days, Stine continues to add books to the Goosebumps series, scaring a new generation of kids.